Friday, October 25, 2013

 Kinley smiled and said, "Thank you."

-The teacher throws another question.
-All students put their hands up.
+The teacher then asked another question.
+All the students put their hands up.

 The teacher has a very complaisant and lively class.
-The teacher thinks students a good friends and the students think teacher the sun; the sun that shines warmly and equally.
+The teacher considers the students good friends, and the students see the teacher as the sun—a sun that shines warmly and equally on everyone.

 The teacher uses encouraging remarks every time his pupils make slight progress.
-The students work hard to get the best remark from their teacher.
-They glow, gaining interest and arising curiosity and prepare for the best response.
-They are curious of what could be the next good word!
-They want to please the teacher, and the teacher wants to impress them; fulfilling both objectives and goals of his or her life at last.
+The students work hard to receive the best remarks from their teacher.
+They glow with interest, growing more curious, and prepare themselves to give the best responses.
+They are curious about what the next good word might be!
+They want to please the teacher, and the teacher wants to impress them—fulfilling both their objectives and goals in the end.

-For a systematic and successful teaching-learning process, the feedbacks of relevancy, immediate or timely, factual, helpful, respectful and sometimes confidential as per the need, would be of greater assistance.
+For a systematic and successful teaching-learning process, feedback that is relevant, immediate or timely, factual, helpful, respectful, and sometimes confidential as needed, would be of great assistance.

-The students also learn to do good things with good remarks.
-Pupils are like tender beans plants, if not supported, they will not flourish with the fruit.
+Students also learn to do good things through good remarks.
+Pupils are like tender bean plants—if not supported, they will not flourish and bear fruit.

-Scientific study has found out, a badmash person would become a good person in a pleasant environment or surrounding and otherwise vice versa.
-The psychologists also argue that, “students of teachers who emphasize teaching behaviors such as praise and encouragement tend to learn more than students of teachers who emphasize criticism and punishment,” and that the teachers who “check students’ progress regularly and adjust instructions accordingly” are using effective teaching strategies.
+Scientific studies have found that a misbehaving person can become good in a pleasant environment or surroundings, and vice versa.
+Psychologists also argue that "students of teachers who emphasize teaching behaviors such as praise and encouragement tend to learn more than students of teachers who emphasize criticism and punishment," and that teachers who "check students' progress regularly and adjust instructions accordingly" are using effective teaching strategies.

-So in teaching-learning area, the kind of environment and strategies adopted will decide and affect the students’ studies and living lives throughout.
+Therefore, in the teaching-learning area, the kind of environment and strategies adopted will decide and affect students' studies and their lives throughout.

-An encouraging class will have supportive and attentive class, and by way develops enthusiasm in learning.
+An encouraging class will be supportive and attentive, and by way of that, develops enthusiasm for learning.

-If observed thoroughly, people’s mannerisms will tell that the magic of reinforcements in teaching has so much effect in their studies and life also.
+If observed thoroughly, people's mannerisms will show that the magic of reinforcement in teaching has a profound effect on their studies and their lives.

-What are soothing to our ears are nicely said words/ sweet words, just as if sweets are sweets to our mouth.
-We desire and but sometimes we demand it and especially students must sometimes “Deserve and Desire.”
+What are soothing to our ears are nicely said, sweet words—just as sweets are sweet to our mouths.
+We desire them, and sometimes we demand them.
+Students, especially, must sometimes "deserve and desire."

 Tuesday, September 24, 2013